Klint Kesto

 Klint Kesto is a former member of the Michigan House of Representatives representing a district primarily consisting of Wixom and Commerce Township.

-Kesto has a bachelor's degree in political science from the University of Michigan and a law degree from Wayne State University.
+Kesto has a bachelor's degree in political science from the University of Michigan and a Juris Doctor degree from Wayne State University.
 He worked as a staff attorney at the Wayne County Prosecutor’s office and also managed a family-owned restaurant shop before his election in 2012.

 Kesto is a member of the Chaldean Catholic Church.
-He was the first Chaldean elected to the Michigan House of Representatives.
+He was the first Chaldean-Assyrian elected to the Michigan House of Representatives.